Itai-Nelken/Pi-Assistant/README.md

  * 20/10/2020 - shortened time about and credits are shown by 1 second, improvements to installation scripts, install script now creates menu shortcut
  * 20/10/2020 - BIG UPDATE: v1.1: added more apps, changed autoremove with apt tools (containing autoremove and autoclean), when commands finish running the script returns to the main menu and more
+ * 21/10/2020 - added updater script that runs on startup

 ## To do:

 - [x] return to main menu instead of exiting when executed command finishes
+- [x] add update on startup script
 - [ ] add uninstall script
-- [ ] add update on startup script